bajamircea/bajamircea.github.io/_posts/2020-05-04-exception-safety.markdown

 continue.
 Basically this boils down to objects involved ending up at least in such a state that the destructors will clean up resources.

-For example the `std::vector::insert` might need to resize the underlying array and copy/move existing values, but should an exception be thrown by a copy/move then the state of the vector is not fully determined from the caller's point of view.
+For example the `std::vector::insert` needs to copy/move values after the insertion point and should an exception be thrown by the value type then the state of the vector is not fully determined from the caller's point of view.
 The caller can destroy the vector, and that in turn will destroy the appropriate values and the underlying array and there will be no memory leaks.

+A similar situation is with the vector assignment operator.
+If the destination size is smaller or equal to the source size, then elements can be copied.
+Should an exception be thrown by the copy of the value type, then only basic guarantee is provided.

 # No-throw guarantee